DC Surgical Error Attorney

 Did you recently suffer a negligent surgical mistake?
 Did that mistake leave you with ongoing medical problems?
 If so, you have a right to hold your surgeon and the hospital accountable for that error.

-At Bertram Law Group, PLLC, we see too many preventable surgical mistakes.
+At Bertram & Murphy, we see too many preventable surgical mistakes.
 They are among the most devastating types of medical malpractice cases we litigate.
 We understand the unique challenges you face and the breach of trust you feel.
 We can help you seek the compensation you entitled to under the law to try to pay for your care and other losses.

 To learn more about how a Washington, D.C. surgical errors lawyer can help you, contact us today by phone or online.
 We will schedule a free consultation.